busterwood/Caching/README.md

 The return type is `Maybe<TValue>` is a struct that has a value or not, much like `Nullable<T>`, but work for both struct and class types.

-`ICache<TKey, TValue>` also has the following *extension* methods which may make the cache easier to consume in existing code:
+`IReadThroughCache<TKey, TValue>` also has the following *extension* methods which may make the cache easier to consume in existing code:

 * `bool TryGet(TKey key, out TValue value)` tries to get a value for a key
 * `TValue GetValueOrDefault(TKey key)` tries to get a value for a key